Our pines and evergreens are often some of our favorite trees in the yard.

 Often, infested trees are removed to prevent the beetle from spreading to other pines in your yard.

-The treatment for pine beetles works best when applied proactively before an infestation is detected.
+The treatment for pine beetles works best when applied before an infestation is detected.

-So, if you have a pine tree you love, act early to reduce the pine beetles’ impact and damage.
+If you have a pine tree you love, act early to reduce pine beetle impact and damage.